ricsanfre/pi-cluster/docs/_docs/backup.md

   Changing it to a ARM64 docker image (i.e Rancher) does not solve the issue either.
   {{site.data.alerts.end}}
   {{site.data.alerts.important}} **(2):**
-  Custom CA certificate must be passed as `caCert` parameter (base64 encoded and removing any '\n' character)
+  In case of using a self-signed certificate for Minio server, custom CA certificate must be passed as `configuration.backupStorageLocation.caCert` parameter (base64 encoded and removing any '\n' character)
   {{site.data.alerts.end}}

-- Step 5: Install Veleor in the velero-system namespace with the overriden values
+- Step 5: Install Velero in the velero-system namespace with the overriden values

   ```shell
   helm install velero vmware-tanzu/velero --namespace velero-system -f values.yml